-- calling for "urgent and ambitious global action, in line with the Paris Agreement, to address the threat and impact of climate change on small island developing States". - 20.
-Importance of adaptation.
+- 20. Importance of adaptation.
 The literature and interviews emphasize the importance of adaptation finance for SIDS.
-"Due to the rural, remote and specific institutional characteristics of SIDS, these efforts are commonly implemented at the community level."
-In SIDS, "the scholarly consensus is clear: adaptation is fundamentally a local issue, and local involvement, participation and ownership is a central precondition for successful adaptation."
-Challenges have been noted in terms of filtering adaptation funding down from governments to communities, so well as the varying needs of individual islands in an archipelago, with concerns regarding the distribution of national resources to the islands.
-Social capital plays a significant role in the success of community-based adaptation in SIDS, and in efforts implemented by non-governmental organizations (NGOs) and those integrated with ecosystem-based adaptation.
-The evaluation also notes that there are limits to the interpretation and implementation of "participation", and this has implications for power and exclusion.
+"Due to the rural, remote and specific institutional characteristics of SIDS, these efforts are commonly implemented at the community level."33 In SIDS, "the scholarly consensus is clear: adaptation is fundamentally a local issue, and local involvement, participation and ownership is a central precondition for successful adaptation."34 Challenges have been noted in terms of filtering adaptation funding down from governments to communities,35 as well as the varying needs of individual islands in an archipelago, with concerns regarding the distribution of national resources to the islands.36 Social capital plays a significant role in the success of community-based adaptation in SIDS,37 and in efforts implemented by non-governmental organizations (NGOs) and those integrated with ecosystem-based adaptation.38 The evaluation also notes that there are limits to the interpretation and implementation of "participation", and this has implications for power and exclusion.
 Overall, the evaluation regards participation and inclusion as desirable. - 21.
 Capacity constraints.
-Low numbers of qualified staff working in key capacities "constrain the ability of SIDS to access and manage different sources of concessional finance, and limit their absorption and implementation capacity."
-In addition to human resource capacities, other constraints relate to technical, monitoring, evaluation, implementation and enforcement capacities.
-While AOSIS has articulated as a key principle for climate finance that "climate change financing mechanisms should work to the extent possible with existing national and regional institutions, and budgetary and reporting systems", SIDS face a cycle of "limited capacities and low use of country systems" that constrains effectiveness in the long term.
-Such needs were also noted by the Paris Declaration and the Accra Agenda for Action.
-Capacity is especially limited within local government and rural communities.
-SIDS (and in particular, LDC SIDS) identify more barriers than other developing country Parties in their nationally determined contributions (NDCs) in terms of the development and transfer of mitigation and adaptation technologies. - 22.
+Low numbers of qualified staff working in key capacities "constrain the ability of SIDS to access and manage different sources of concessional finance, and limit their absorption and implementation capacity."39 In addition to human resource capacities, other constraints relate to technical, monitoring, evaluation, implementation and enforcement capacities.40 While AOSIS has articulated as a key principle for climate finance that "climate change financing mechanisms should work to the extent possible with existing national and regional institutions, and budgetary and reporting systems",41 SIDS face a cycle of "limited capacities and low use of country systems" that constrains effectiveness in the long term.42 Such needs were also noted by the Paris Declaration and the Accra Agenda for Action.
+Capacity is especially limited within local government and rural communities.43 SIDS (and in particular, LDC SIDS) identify more barriers than other developing country Parties in their nationally determined contributions (NDCs) in terms of the development and transfer of mitigation and adaptation technologies.44 - 22.
 A related principle for climate finance, as stated by AOSIS, is that "access to climate finance should not put a disproportionate burden on countries, especially those with capacity constraints, to access funds especially when responding to adaptation needs."
 Actions to ensure such access include simplified and expeditious access procedures and targeted TA and readiness support. - 23.
 High transactional/operational costs.
 A recurring theme evidenced in quantitative data, interviews and external literature is that operating in SIDS is much more expensive than most other country contexts.
 Transportation is expensive within SIDS, and SIDS' markets are too small to enable economies of scale.
 The majority of SIDS with at least one GCF project (25 out of 30) have no land borders with any other country, so can only access goods or services by ship or aeroplane (see Annex 5 Chapter II).
 Adding to the economic and time costs of transportation and project operations, SIDS in the Pacific and Indian Ocean are typified by populations spread across many